chilts/oibackoff/README.md

 * max time to wait for any retry
 * scaling of the delay between tries

-You code can stay the same plus you also get extra information about intermediate errors.
+Your code can stay the same plus you also get extra information about intermediate errors.

 ## Examples ##